zeraholladay/gsm-operator/README.md

 ### OIDC and wifAudience

 The Operator functions as an identity broker using a Dynamic Impersonation pattern.
-Instead of using its own broad permissions, the Operator explicitly requests a short-lived token for the tenant's Kubernetes Service Account (default FIXME).
+Instead of using its own broad permissions, the Operator explicitly requests a short-lived token for the tenant's Kubernetes Service Account (`default` by default).
 It then exchanges this token via Google STS (OIDC) to access Secret Manager resources scoped specifically to that tenant identity.
 Because GKE's "Native" Workload Identity is a managed implementation designed to be "magic" and opaque (i.e., The native GKE integration does not expose a public Workload Identity Pool Provider resource for manual token exchange), we have to leverage Workload Identity Pools for non-trivial security.

 Build Workload Identity Pool & Provider: